Scope of This Catalog and Student Handbook

 Some students in specialized programs or courses of study may also be subject to handbooks or rules pertaining to their particular program or course of study, in addition to a particular course syllabus.
 That information is provided to the student by their program, course of study, or faculty member.

-All students are subject to the guidelines provided in the Student Handbook and in the Student Code of Conduct.
+All students are subject to the guidelines provided in this Catalog and Student Handbook and in the Student Code of Conduct sections.

-A copy of the current Student Catalog is available online at http://hccs.catalog.edu.
+A copy of the current Student Catalog is available online at hccs.catalog.edu.

 Archived digital catalogs from 2007-08 through 2020-21 can be found at: